How to Grow Tree Ferns

 If you have a tree fern that has been damaged by sun, a little quick action can bring it back to life.

-- Firstly water well, the crown, the trunk and the soil, and do this every day until the weather cools down.
+- Firstly water well, the trunk and the soil, and do this every day until the weather cools down.

 - Use some shade cloth to protect the crown from further burning and heat.